Andy4495/AY3891x/README.md

 ```
 #include "AY3891x.h"
 ```
+The file `AY3891x_sounds.h` contains definitions for eight octaves of musical notes.
+It is not strictly necessary to use this header file, but you can include it to make playing notes a little easier.
+If you aren't using it, then it will save a little flash memory by not including the file.
+It is used by example programs 3 and 5.

 2. Instantiate the object.
 There are two forms of the constructor.
 The first one supports all of the chip's interface pins.
 The second one allows for a slightly simplified format when using only the minimal pins necessary to interface with the chip.
 ```
 AY3891x(byte  DA7,  byte DA6, byte DA5, byte DA4, byte DA3, byte DA2, byte DA1, byte DA0,